 For over a thousand years, Coast Salish weavers in the Pacific Northwest have used customary techniques on three-bar looms, transforming wool and plant materials into intricate textiles that reflect deep cultural narratives, symbolism, and the enduring legacy of their communities.
-This program integrates Coast Salish wool weaving with mathematics through hands-on practice, pattern analysis, and a seminar exploring geometry in art and indigenous cultural studies.
+This program integrates Coast Salish wool weaving with mathematics through hands-on practice, pattern analysis, and research into indigenous art from various cultures.
 By examining patterns in Coast Salish textiles, mathematics, and nature, students will deepen their understanding of shapes, symbols, and symmetry, culminating in a final woven work.

 In Paimarire, the fiber arts studio, students will learn to weave on a Coast Salish loom, mastering techniques such as warp and weft, pattern creation, and finishing methods.
 This hands-on experience honors the cultural heritage and artistic integrity of Salish weaving practices.